-About a 35-minute drive from Los Cabos International Airport, this sprawling resort on 28 lush seaside acres offers a contemporary spin of traditional Mexican design.
+About a 35-minute drive from Los Cabos International Airport, this sprawling resort hotel on 28 lush seaside acres offers a contemporary spin on traditional Mexican design.

 The resort, part of the Starwood brand, opened in 1999 and was last renovated in 2014.

-A throwback to traditional hacienda design, the property charms with colorful tiled courtyards, flowing water features and lush gardens.
+A throwback to traditional hacienda design, the property charms with colorfully tiled courtyards, flowing water features and lush gardens.
 Admire the ocean views, stroll through the gardens or enjoy a glass of wine.
-The ambience evokes an upscale seaside village with cobblestone lanes meandering by placitas, five-star restaurants and a colonial style tower.
+The ambiance evokes an upscale seaside village with cobblestone lanes meandering through placitas, five-star restaurants, and a colonial style tower.

 Each room is spacious and cheerfully decorated, with separate walk-in tiled showers and Jacuzzi tubs room for two.
 Each room has a terrace.